For a fully comprehensive guide on CNC machining check out of CNC Machining Guide.

 EN 1045 steel is highly workable and particularly suitable for welding.
 This steel grade shows high levels of strength and tends to be more economical than stainless steel.
 Much like stainless steel 303, it is often used for gears, nuts and other resilient mechanical parts.
 It is a good steel for applications requiring greater strength or hardness requirements, such as shafts, axles, bolts and studs.

 D2 Steel is another member of the steel family and is significantly strong and durable.
 D2 Steel is also highly resistant to abrasion and wear.
 The strength and hardness of D2 steel make it suitable for parts that need high structural integrity and resistance to bending.

 Arrange a Quote

 Get It Made offers a wide range of materials for CNC Machining including materials not listed above.
-Explore more of our CNC machining services on our website or check our blog.
+Explore more of our CNC machining services on our website or check our CNC Machining Guide.
 Why not get in touch to discuss your material requirements and kick-start your project today?
 Arrange a CNC machining quote today and our team will respond within 24 hours.